aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

-# Centralized logging with Kinesis Firehose using Lambda Extensions
+# Centralize log collection with Kinesis Firehose using Lambda Extensions

 ## Introduction

-The provided code sample shows how to get send logs directly to kinesis firehose without sending them to AWS CloudWatch
+This pattern walks through an approach to centralize log collection for lambda function with Kinesis firehose using external extensions.
+The provided code sample shows how to get send logs directly to kinesis firehose without sending them to AWS CloudWatch service.

 > Note: This is a simple example extension to help you investigate an approach to centralize the log aggregation.
 This example code is not production ready.
 Use it with your own discretion after testing thoroughly.

 This sample extension:

-* Subscribes to receive platform and function logs.
+* Subscribes to receive `platform` and `function` logs.
-* Runs with a main, and a helper goroutine: The main goroutine registers to ExtensionAPI and process its invoke and shutdown events (see nextEvent call).
+* Runs with a main, and a helper goroutine: The main goroutine registers to `ExtensionAPI` and process its `invoke` and `shutdown` events.
 The helper goroutine:
-    - starts a local HTTP server at the provided port (default 1234) that receives requests from Logs API
+  * starts a local HTTP server at the provided port (default 1234) that receives requests from Logs API with `NextEvent` method call
-    - puts the logs in a synchronized queue (Producer) to be processed by the main goroutine (Consumer)
+  * puts the logs in a synchronized queue (Producer) to be processed by the main goroutine (Consumer)
-* Writes the received logs to AWS Kinesis firehose
+* The main goroutine writes the received logs to AWS Kinesis firehose, which gets stored in AWS S3

+## Amazon Kinesis Data firehose

+Amazon Kinesis Data Firehose is the easiest way to reliably load streaming data into data lakes, data stores, and analytics services.
+It can capture, transform, and deliver streaming data to Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, generic HTTP endpoints, and service providers like Datadog, New Relic, MongoDB, and Splunk, read more about it [here](https://aws.amazon.com/kinesis/data-firehose)

+> Note: The code sample provided part of this pattern delivers logs from Kinesis firehose to Amazon S3

+## Lambda extensions

+Lambda Extensions, a new way to easily integrate Lambda with your favorite monitoring, observability, security, and governance tools.
+Extensions are a new way for tools to integrate deeply into the Lambda environment.
+There is no complex installation or configuration, and this simplified experience makes it easier for you to use your preferred tools across your application portfolio today.
+You can use extensions for use-cases such as:

+* capturing diagnostic information before, during, and after function invocation
+* automatically instrumenting your code without needing code changes
+* fetching configuration settings or secrets before the function invocation
+* detecting and alerting on function activity through hardened security agents, which can run as separate processes from the function

+read more about it [here](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-extensions-in-preview/)

+> Note: The code sample provided part of this pattern uses **external** extension to listen to log events from the lambda function

+## Need to centralize log collection

+Having a centeralized log collection mechanism using kinesis firehose provides the following benefits:

+* helps to collect logs from different sources in one place.
+Even though the sample provided sends logs from Lambda, log routers like `Fluentbit` and `Firelens` can be used to send logs directly to kinesis firehose from container orchestrators like `EKS` and `ECS`.
+* define and standarize the transformations before the log gets delivered to downstream systems like S3, elastic search, redshift etc
+* provides a secure storage area for log data, before it gets written out to the disk.
+In the event of machine/application failure we still have access to the logs emitted from the source machine/application

 ## Architecture

+### AWS Services

+* AWS Lambda
+* AWS Lambda extension
+* AWS KinesisFirehose
+* AWS S3

+### High level architecture

 Here is the high level view of all the components